Gijón

 Gijón, or Xixón, is together with Avilés and Oviedo, one of the three main cities of the Principality of Asturias.
-In fact, it is the most populated city in the province and the one with the greatest economic and commercial dynamism.
-Like many cities in the north of Spain, it lived a very important development linked to the naval industry, between the end of the 20th century and the beginning of the 21st century.
+In fact, it is the most populated city in the region and the one with the greatest economic and commercial dynamism.
+Like many cities in northern Spain, it experienced significant development linked to the naval and industrial sectors between the late 19th and early 20th centuries.

 A little history

-Like much of the northern region of the country, we find in the surroundings of Gijón, sites that attest to the presence of prehistoric cultures since the Paleolithic.
-Like many other cities, it experienced a period of decline during the early Middle Ages.
-Later, it would develop with great intensity thanks to its coastal location.
+As in much of the northern region of the country, the surroundings of Gijón contain sites that attest to the presence of prehistoric cultures since the Palaeolithic.
+Following a period of decline during the early Middle Ages, the city later developed with great intensity thanks to its strategic coastal location and maritime activity.

 Cimadevilla Gijon